JasonEtco/jasonet.co/posts/remix-first-impressions.md

 }
 ```

 Remix is smart enough to re-render _this whole component_, including re-calling the `loader` in the same file, after the `<Form />` is submitted.
-So in this very simple example, "adding a post" will _also_ update the UI to show an updated number of posts.
+So in this very simple example, "adding a post" will _also_ update the UI to show an updated number of posts - without having to fully refresh the page.
 What's impressive is that its all being done server-side, but re-rendered on the client transparently and without any work from me.

-One part of this that irks me (but is actually smart) is that `Form` always ends up submitting a `FormData` object.
+One part of this that irks me is that `Form` always sends an instance of `FormData` (and encodes it to transport over HTTP).
 To serialize a form's submission, you call `request.formData()`:

 ```ts/1-3
 const action: ActionFunction = async ({ request }) => {